jforget/raku-Hamilton2/doc/Hamilton.en.md

 before storing them into the `to-do`  list would need a convoluted SQL statement, a big effort for a small result.

+3 paths instead of 8 does not seem  much.
+Let us examine the case of a more densely linked region, `IDF` with 800 regional Hamiltonian paths.
+With this region,  we will examine a macro-path containing  `...
+HDF → IDF  →  GES  ...`.
+The  access from  `HDF`  is  either  through  `77` (Seine-et-Marne) or  through `95` (Val-d'Oise)  and the exit  to `BFC` must be from `77`.

+Without optimisation, there are 104  regional paths starting from `77` and 93 regional paths from `95`.
+The programme would push 197 into the `to-do` list.

+With the basic optimisation, there are  60 regional paths from `77` to interior departments  (`75`, `92`,  `93` or  `94`), 44  regional paths
+from  `77` to  exterior departments,  51 regional  paths from  `95` to interior  departments and  42  regional paths  from  `95` to  exterior departments.
+The programme will push 86 paths instead of 197.

+With the advanced optimisation, the only useful regional paths are the paths from  `95` to `77`.
+This  would result in pushing  only 13 paths into  the  `to-do`  list.
+This  seems  much  better  than  the  basic optimisation, after  all.
+Yet, for  the moment,  I will use  the basic optimisation.

+Another point: from  reasons similar to the  generation of Hamiltonian macro-paths  and the  generation  of Hamiltonian  regional paths,  the `to-do` list is processed in a LIFO order, rather than FIFO.

 Displaying the Results
 ======================